 Apply a heat protector before straightening, so you don’t fry your hair.
 Set the temperature of the straightener or hot comb to the degree that is compatible with your hair.
 Start straightening from the bottom of the wig, just like the order in which you sewed the bundles.

 Straighten in a curved motion downwards or at the bottom so it has a slight curve and bump to it.
 This is what gives you that inward-curved bob look.
-After you’ve done this all round the bottom, spray some hair mousse or serum to tame down any hair flyaways and also to make the wig flat.
+After you’ve done this all around the bottom, spray some serum/hair mousse/leave-in conditions to tame down any hair flyaways and also to make the wig flat.

 If you used a frontal instead, you can go on to pluck some hairs from the hairline so it also looks natural.
 You can also create some baby hair at the hairline if you’d like some.